Aircoookie/WLED-Docs/docs/interfaces/json-ir/json_infrared.md

 ### Editing ir.json
 First see if a JSON file already exists for your remote.
 If not, see if there is a JSON file for a remote with the same number of buttons.
 Often remotes with the same number of buttons have different labels but emit the same codes.
-The keys are the hex encoded IR codes emitted for each button.
+The JSON keys are the hex encoded IR codes emitted by each button.
 The keys are strings and case is important, be sure to use the same format as the sample below.
 It is also the same format used when codes are echoed on the serial console.

+In the JSON document, each button object should have a `cmd` attribute containing the HTTP request or JSON API command.
+In addition to HTTP and JSON API commands, several C functions are supported (!incBrightness, !decBrightness, !presetFallback).
+The !incBrightness and !decBrightness functions, take smaller steps at the dim end of the range with progressively larger steps at the bright end.
+The !presetFallback function applies a preset (attribute PL) and falls back to the specified effect and palette (attributes FX and FP) if preset does not exist. (see sample below)

-In the JSON document, each button object should have `cmd` key containing the HTTP request or JSON API command.
-If an IR remote button is pressed rapidly, subsequent presses have a different code.
-If your command is repeatable but does not contain the "~" character, add a "rpt" attribute with a value of true.
+If an IR remote button is pressed rapidly or held down, subsequent presses have a different code.
+If your command is repeatable but does not contain the "~" character and is not calling incBrightness or decBrightness, then add a "rpt" attribute with a value of true.
 Label and position attributes are ignored by WLED but useful when making edits.

-In addition to HTTP and JSON API commands, several C functions are supported (!incBrightness, !decBrightness, !presetFallback).
-The incBrightness and decBrightness functions, take smaller steps at the dim end of the range with progressively larger steps at the bright end.
-The presetFallback function applies a preset (attribute PL) and falls back to the specified effect and palette (attributes FX and FP) if preset does not exist.

 If an ir.json file does not already exist for your remote, you will need to determine what code each button emits.
-To do this, connect your EPS to a computer and open Arduino or VSCode serial monitor.
+To do this, connect your ESP8266 or ESP32 to a computer and open Arduino or VSCode serial monitor.
 Then press each button and record the code printed on the serial monitor.
 You should see something like this:

 ```